cardwing/Codes-for-Lane-Detection/README.md

 # News

+1. ENet-Label-Torch has been released.
+(ENet-label is a light-weight lane detection model based on [ENet](https://arxiv.org/abs/1606.02147))

-Multi-GPU training has been supported.
+2. Multi-GPU training has been supported.
 Just change BATCH_SIZE and GPU_NUM in global_config.py, and then use `CUDA_VISIBLE_DEVICES="0,1,2,3" python file_name.py`.
 Thanks @ yujincheng08.

 # Content